Ksorn/StarTrekSpeciesQuiz/README.md

-# Star Trek Specie sQuiz
+# Star Trek Species Quiz
 My project The Quiz App for Android course 'User input' from Udacity - Lessons 3A, 3B